Anthony Vandal: Professional career

+Toronto Argonauts

 Vandal was drafted in the eighth round, 72nd overall, with the last pick in the 2023 CFL draft by the Toronto Argonauts.
 He then signed with the team on May 5, 2023.
 Following training camp, he was placed on the suspended list and was eventually released as he returned to the Vert & Or to complete his U Sports eligibility.
 He re-signed with the Argonauts on November 22, 2023.

 Following training camp in 2024, Vandal made the opening day roster as a backup offensive lineman and made his professional debut on June 9, 2024, against the BC Lions.
 Following an injury to Gregor MacKellar, Vandal made his first professional start on August 9, 2024, against the Calgary Stampeders.
 He played in all 18 regular season games and started the last ten, and did not relinquish his starting position when MacKellar returned from injury.
 Vandal played and started in all three post-season games, including the 111th Grey Cup where the Argonauts defeated the Winnipeg Blue Bombers 41–24.

+On May 31, 2026, Vandal was released by the Argonauts as part of final roster cuts.

+Montreal Alouettes

+On June 8, 2026, it was announced that Vandal had signed with the Montreal Alouettes.